alire-project/alire/doc/user-changes.md

 PR [#896](https://github.com/alire-project/alire/pull/896)

-The default build profile for the root crate is `Development` by default.
+The default build profile for the root crate is `Development`.
 This can be changed with the `--release`, `--validation` and `--development` switches for `alr build`.